 Best Time to Visit the Cliffs of Moher

 Before I give you some facts regarding the best time to visit them, remember that the weather in the cliffs is very unpredictable, as well as in the whole country.

-The cliff’s season begins in April and it goes until September, having July and August as most crowded months.
+The cliff’s season begins in April and it goes until September, having July and August as the most crowded months.

-So the best time to visit is in September rather than April because it’s probably warmer and it’s after the school vacation.
-Try to visit it on weekdays and before 11 am and after 4 pm.
+So the best time to visit is in September rather than April because it’s probably warmer – and it’s after the school vacation.
+Try to visit it on weekdays and before 11 am or after 4 pm.

 Cliffs of Moher Visitor Experience